sesartrumpet/cs386-pennypilot/Reports/Deliverable4.md

 > As a new user, I want my profile information to displayed on my application for me to see
   - Issue: [Issue](https://github.com/sesartrumpet/cs386-pennypilot/issues/109)
   - Pull Request: [Pull Request](https://github.com/sesartrumpet/cs386-pennypilot/pull/137)
-      - Implemented by: Vikram Singh
+      - Implemented by: Vikram Singh and Sesar Parra
       - Approved by: Kyle Radzvin
 (No screenshot available at the moment)